 With your phone you can turn on the Insta360 One X remotely.
 This is useful if the One X is away from you on a tripod, such as near a stage, while you are in the audience.
 This does drain the battery faster, even when the One X appears to be off, but a future firmware update will let you choose whether to keep Bluetooth on, or turn it off when the camera is on standby.

-The One X can include GPS data in its 360 photos and videos when used with the optional Bluetooth remote accessory.
-This means that photos can be readily uploaded to Google Street View with GPS data.
+The One X can include GPS data in its 360 photos and videos when used with the optional Bluetooth remote accessory or when connected via smartphone.
+This means that photos or even videos can be readily uploaded to Google Street View with GPS data.
 GPS is also useful for virtual tours that use GPS data.
 The One X can also add GPS data to photos that were taken while the One X was connected to a phone equipped with GPS, either wirelessly or with the included USB cable.

 32. OLED display (NEW!)